Nonviolent Communication in Organizations: The Key to Effective Collaboration

 or, if you’d like to address a broader issue:

-“When I see that tasks continue to be delivered late (observation), I feel increasingly anxious and powerless (feelings), because it’s important to me that we meet our deadlines and work together efficiently (needs).
-Do you know what’s making it difficult for you to deliver on time, and could you share that with me?
-Perhaps we could set aside some time soon to talk about it, try to understand what’s happening together, and look for solutions?
-Maybe there’s a way I can help?”
+“When I see that tasks are not being completed on time (observation), I feel increasing anxiety and helplessness (feelings).
+That’s because it’s important to me that we meet deadlines and collaborate efficiently (needs).
+Do you know what’s making it difficult for you to deliver tasks on time?
+Can you tell me about it?
+Maybe we could take a moment sometime soon to talk about it?
+I’d like to understand what’s going on and try to find some solutions together (requests).
+Maybe I can help?”

 And what’s the point of all this?
 A Summary

-It’s worth emphasizing once again that Nonviolent Communication (NVC) proves effective in many areas of life.
-In our interactions with children and in their upbringing, NVC helps foster deep bonds built on mutual respect and understanding.
-It not only supports the development of a strong sense of self in children, but also enables both parents and children to express expectations, emotions, and needs more effectively-and to respond to one another with empathy.
+It’s worth emphasizing again that Nonviolent Communication (NVC) works well in many areas of life.
+In relationships with children, it helps build a deep bond based on respect and mutual understanding.
+NVC supports the development of a strong personality.
+It also makes it easier for both children and adults to express emotions, needs, and expectations.
+It teaches empathy and mindful response.

 If you’d like to learn more about Nonviolent Communication, I recommend listening to: